 Best Mid-Range Small Air Purifier

-Particle Filtration Rate8.0Low-Noise Particle Filtration Rate6.9Recommended Room Size13.6 m² (146 ft²)Recommended Room Size @ Max Fan Speed36.2 m² (390 ft²)Noise @ Highest Fan Speed64.7dBAHeight18.5" (47.1 cm)Width10.4" (26.3 cm)See all our test resultsDepth10.4" (26.3 cm)If you want something with a smaller footprint than the Coway Airmega 200M but with more convenience features, the Winix C610 is a good option.
+Particle Filtration Rate8.0Low-Noise Particle Filtration Rate6.9Recommended Room Size13.6 m² (146 ft²)Recommended Room Size @ Max Fan Speed36.2 m² (390 ft²)Noise @ Highest Fan Speed64.7dBAHeight18.5" (47.1 cm)Width10.4" (26.3 cm)Depth10.4" (26.3 cm)See all our test resultsFootprint7.3If you want something with a smaller footprint than the Coway Airmega 200M but with more convenience features, the Winix C610 is a good option.
 On its highest settings, it delivers air-cleaning performance that's practically identical to the Coway, clearing airborne particles at nearly the same rate and reaching similar overall air quality levels over time.
-Its compact cylindrical design also feels less imposing in tighter rooms, though it is slightly taller than the Coway.
+Its compact cylindrical design also feels less imposing in tighter rooms, with a slightly smaller footprint than the similarly-sized and priced Winix 5530.
 Unlike the Coway, it also includes Wi-Fi connectivity, so you can check air quality, adjust settings, and manage schedules through the Winix app without interacting with the unit directly.

 The trade-offs mostly come down to noise and low-speed performance.
-While the Winix performs similarly to the Coway at its highest settings, its quieter fan modes see a steeper drop in air-cleaning coverage, making them better suited for smaller bedrooms or home offices when running overnight.
-It's also a bit louder overall than the Coway.
+While the Winix performs similarly to the Coway at its highest settings, its quieter fan modes see a steeper drop in air-cleaning coverage versus the aforementioned Winix 5530, making them better suited for smaller bedrooms or home offices when running overnight.
+It's also a bit louder overall than either of those other two models.
 At maximum speed, its noise level is closer to a nearby conversation, which can compete with TV audio or become distracting in quieter spaces.

 -